AdamJackman/Finagle-Postgres-Slick-3.1-Seed/db/seed-db-manager/README.md

         if not: `createuser postgres`, and `ALTER USER postgres WITH SUPERUSER`

-    - database: this names the db to what you want lla-db is a placeholder from my use.
+    - database: this names the db to what you want seed-db is a placeholder from my use.

     - If you changed the username/pass/database then also change application.conf to reflect that